15 Travel Phrasal Verbs

 Meaning: to go to a place that someone is leaving from to tell them goodbye.

 We saw the children off yesterday.
 They’ve gone camping.

-Go back – return to the place you were before.
+Meaning: to return to the place you had been to before.

 We are going back home in two days, but I wish we could stay longer.

-Check in – to arrive at a hotel and get the key for your room.
+Meaning: to arrive at a hotel and get the key to your room.

 We checked in at two in the morning because the plane was late.